abixxvii/abixxvii.github.io/_portfolio/portfolio-0.md

 **Project 3: Hall Sensor Test, magnet selection and Fixture Development**

-Designed and developed a specialized fixture for testing hall sensors in an incubator environment, ensuring precise functionality and reliability.
+Designed and developed a specialized fixture for testing hall sensors on the IVF workstation, ensuring precise functionality and reliability.